cpouchon/ORTHOSKIM/README.md

  For all targets (with the exception of BUSCO), ORTHOSKIM will first select the closest reference for each gene and for each taxa from the given database of references.

    To achieve this, the selection is made according to the NCBI taxonomy thanks to the taxid number given in the sample name.
-If the taxid does not exist in the NCBI taxonomy, ORTHOSKIM will use seeds as references for the chloroplast, mitochondrion and nucrdna targets, or the longest sequences for other targets.
+If the taxid is not valid, ORTHOSKIM will use seeds as references for chloroplast, mitochondrion and nucrdna targets, or the longest sequences for other targets.

-   For the BUSCO, no selection is made into the sequences as ancestral variants sequences (already aligned) are used for the reference.
+   For the BUSCO, no selection is made as ancestral variants sequences (already aligned) are used for the reference.

-   After this, if CDS are targeted, a [diamond](https://github.com/bbuchfink/diamond) database is created for each amino acid sequences provided in the retained sequences (with *diamond makedb*).
-Otherwise, a [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) database (*makeblastdb* program) is formatted.
+   After this, a [DIAMOND](https://github.com/bbuchfink/DIAMOND) database is created for each amino acid sequences provided in the retained sequences if CDS are targeted.
+Otherwise, a [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) database (*makeBLASTdb* program) is formatted.

 #### 3.3.1.b. contig selection

 Cleaned contigs are selected to reduce the computational time of the following alignments and to correctly identify the right genomic origin of the targeted genes.

-To achieve this, for the mitochondrion, chloroplast and nucrdna targets, we identified the contigs by mapping them with [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) directly on five closest genomes from the provided annotations for each taxa for all three genomes in plant models (or both mitochondrion and nucrdna genomes for others).
+To achieve this, for the mitochondrion, chloroplast and nucrdna targets, we identified the contigs by mapping them with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) directly on the five closest genomes from the provided annotations for all three genomes in plant models (or both mitochondrion and nucrdna genomes for others).
 For example, if a contig align more on chloroplast than on mitochondrion or nucrdna, it will be identified as chloroplast.
 Only genomes with a minimal/maximal size given in <font size="2">**$[MITO,CHLORO,NRDNA]_SIZE**</font> arguments will be considered (lines 19-24 of the config file).

-For example, as near to 35% of the ancestral plastid genomes has been estimated to be transferred and conserved in to mitochondrial genomes ([Park et al., 2020](https://www.nature.com/articles/s41598-020-63233-y)), this step allows to avoid capturing a mitochondrial copy of a targeted chloroplast gene leading to taxonomic mis-positioning, and *vice versa*.
+As near to 35% of the ancestral plastid genomes has been estimated to be transferred and conserved in to mitochondrial genomes ([Park et al., 2020](https://www.nature.com/articles/s41598-020-63233-y)), this step allows to avoid capturing a mitochondrial copy of a targeted chloroplast gene leading to taxonomic mis-positioning, and *vice versa*.
 It allows also to attribute the right RNA gene copy to its original cellular compartment.

-For the other targets, the selection is performed by mapping the contigs directly on the selected genes by using [diamond](https://github.com/bbuchfink/diamond) or [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) if the sequences are proteic or nucleotidic.
+For the other targets, the selection is performed by mapping the contigs directly on the selected genes by using [DIAMOND](https://github.com/bbuchfink/DIAMOND) or [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) if the sequences are proteic or nucleotidic.
 A threshold on the kmer coverage (<font size="2">**$COVERAGE**</font>), the contig length (<font size="2">**$MINCONTLENGTH**</font>) and the minimal evalue (<font size="2">**$EVALUE**</font>) is set by users to exclude all contigs below these values for the following step.

 #### 3.3.2.
 Exon/intron gene prediction

-Alignments are conducted on the selected contigs and the selected genes from [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) by incorporating all the appropriate gaps and frameshifts, and by modelling introns.
+Gene prediction is conducted from alignment of the selected contigs on the selected genes from [EXONERATE](https://www.ebi.ac.uk/about/vertebrate-genomics/software/EXONERATE) by incorporating all the appropriate gaps and frameshifts, and by modelling introns.
 The *protein2genome* mode is used when CDS are targeted or the *genome2genome* mode for other targets.
 A *gff* output table is created in <font size="2">**${RES}/Mapping/[nucleus,mitochondrion,chloroplast]/**</font> folder for each sample.
 Only sequences with a mapping score above the <font size="2">**$EXO_SCORE**</font> value are kept (l.
 30 of the config file).
 By default we set this score at 50.
 We recommend to not set too high values (if the gene length is short) as a selection in alignment scores is next performed.
 Otherwise short genes could be skipped.

 > **Note:** Concerning plant models, we performed a second control during the gene alignment to ensure the right origin of organelle.
 To achieve this, for example, during the chloroplast capture, we align the mitochondrial seeds on selected chloroplast contigs to check if a contig position best align on selected genes than on seeds.
 This allows to verify if chimeric organelle contig were assembled on the conserved regions and thus wrongly pass the selection of contigs.
 Seeds of both mitochondrion and chloroplast have to be done by users even if only chloroplast genes will be captured.